 The IRS places limits on the contributions that can be made to a 403(b) plan.
 These limits are determined by the type of contribution that is being made.
 There are two types of contributions that can be made to the RPB:

-- Employer Contributions are made by an employer to the RPB.
-Employer contributions represent contributions made to the Plan that are in addition to a participant’s regular salary (and parsonage, if applicable).
+- Employer Contributions are made by an employer to the RPB and are in addition to a participant’s regular salary (and parsonage, if applicable).

-- Elective Salary Deferral is a contribution made to the Reform Pension Plan as a pre-tax deduction from a participant’s pay.
+- Elective Salary Deferral is a contribution made to the RPB as a pre-tax deduction from a participant’s pay.
 Elective salary deferrals are facilitated by entering into a Salary Reduction Agreement with the employer.
-Salary Reduction Agreements should remain on file with the employer and should not be sent to the RPB office.
 Participants may change their elective salary deferral amount at any time, but the participant and employer must enter into a new Salary Reduction Agreement in each instance.
 If the participant should leave employment with the congregation before the end of a plan year and a portion of the contribution was prepaid, the congregation may request a refund of the unearned contribution amount.

 It is important to note that both employer contributions and elective salary deferrals have to be paid by the employer to the RPB because all contributions to the Plan must be made with pre-tax dollars.

-Employer contributions and elective salary deferrals have different maximum contribution limits:
+Employer contributions and elective salary deferrals have different maximum contribution limits as follows:

-- Employer Contributions – For the 2013 RPB plan year, which runs from July 1, 2012 through June 30, 2013, the maximum contribution that an employer can contribute to the RPB 403(b) plan is $50,000 or 100 percent of the participant’s includable salary if the includable salary as reported to the IRS is less than $50,000.
+- Employer Contributions – For the 2017 RPB Plan Year, which runs from July 1, 2016 through June 30, 2017, the maximum contribution that an employer can contribute to the RPB 403(b) plan is $53,000 or 100% of the participant’s includable salary if the includable salary as reported to the IRS is less than $53,000.
 (Includable salary is the participant’s salary excluding parsonage.)
 If an employer’s contribution exceeds the maximum contribution limit, the overage will be applied to the participant’s RPB Rabbi Trust Account.

-- Elective Salary Deferrals – The maximum amount allowable by a participant as an elective salary deferral in the 2013 RPB plan year is $17,000 or 100 percent of the participant’s includable salary if the includable salary as reported to the IRS is less than $17,000.
+- Elective Salary Deferrals – The maximum amount allowable by a participant as an elective salary deferral in the 2017 RPB plan year is $18,000 or 100% of the participant’s includable salary if the includable salary as reported to the IRS is less than $18,000.

-- Over 50 Catch-Up Provision – Beginning with the RPB plan year that participants turn 50, the elective salary deferral portion of a contribution can be increased.
-Participants who are 50 or older during the 2013 plan year may increase their elective salary deferral by $5,500 to a maximum of $22,500.
+- Over 50 Catch-Up Provision – Beginning with the RPB plan year in which participants attain the age of 50, the elective salary deferral portion of a contribution can be increased.
+Participants who attain the age of 50 or older during the 2017 plan year may increase their elective salary deferral by $6,000 to a maximum of $24,000.
 In any case, the participant’s elective salary deferral cannot exceed their includable salary.